sclorg/mysql-container/8.0/root/usr/share/container-scripts/mysql/README.md

 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/mysql-container.
-In that repository, the Dockerfile for CentOS is called Dockerfile, the Dockerfile for RHEL7 is called Dockerfile.rhel7, the Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for RHEL9 is called Dockerfile.rhel9, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s, and the Dockerfile for Fedora is called Dockerfile.fedora.
+In that repository, the Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for RHEL9 is called Dockerfile.rhel9, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s, and the Dockerfile for Fedora is called Dockerfile.fedora.